From Styles to Modes: The Missing Skill in Modern Leadership

 “My job isn’t to have a consistent tone.
 It’s to have a consistent purpose.”

 Think of Amira.
-When she is learning to paint, she is pure visual mode, watching, imitating, layering colour.
+When she is learning to paint, she is pure visual mode, watching, imitating, layering color.
 But imagine her trying to learn painting from a podcast.

 “Now, gently mix a warm hue of ochre,”